U.N. chief vows to rally global pressure to make sure Myanmar coup fails

 The military takeover cut short Myanmar’s long transition to democracy and drew condemnation from the United States and other Western countries.

-The 15-member Security Council is negotiating a possible statement.
-The initial draft put forward by Britain condemned the coup, and called for the military to respect the rule of law and human rights and immediately release those detained.
+An initial draft statement put forward by Britain for discussion among the 15-member Security Council condemned the coup, and called for the military to respect the rule of law and human rights and immediately release those detained.

 However, such statements have to be agreed by consensus and diplomats said the language would likely need to be softened to win the support of China and Russia, who have traditionally shielded Myanmar in the Security Council.